-If you have expenses that don't fit into the listing in Part II, collect the other expenses in categories and include them in the list in Part V. Also, consider the Form 8829 if you have a home-based business and want to calculate the home-based business space deduction.
+If you have expenses that don't fit into the listing in Part II, collect the other expenses and include them in the list in Part V. Also, consider the Form 8829 if you have a home-based business and want to calculate the home-based business space deduction.

 Review these common tax return errors to be sure your return is completely accurate.
 The IRS will send it back to you if it has errors.
 In some cases, the IRS will catch simple math errors, but if you are getting a return, you don't want to delay it by having your tax return returned.

-If you are using tax software or a tax preparer, you can use E-File.
+If you are using tax software or a tax preparer, you can use E-File if your situation allows.
 If not, you will have to mail the return to the IRS.
 Make sure your return is received on time, according to IRS requirements for receipt of tax returns.